Rear-Admiral of the Blue

 Rear-Admiral of the Blue was a senior rank of the Royal Navy of the United Kingdom, immediately outranked by the rank Rear-Admiral of the White.
 Royal Navy officers currently holding the ranks of commodore, rear admiral, vice admiral and admiral of the fleet are sometimes considered generically to be admirals.
 From 1688 to 1805 this rank was in order of precedence ninth; after 1805 it was the tenth.
-In 1864 it was abolished as a promotional rank (pictured adjacent is the command flag for an Rear-Admiral of the Blue).
+In 1864 it was abolished as a promotional rank (pictured adjacent is the command flag for a Rear-Admiral of the Blue).

 History

 The Navy Royal inaugurated squadron colours during the reign of Elizabeth I (1558-1603) to subdivide the English fleet into three squadrons.
-There were three classes of admirals and differentiated by using coloured flags.
-In 1620 the official Flag ranks of Admiral, Vice Admiral, and Rear Admiral were legally established that arose directly out of the organisation of the fleet into three parts, in 1688 the rank of Admiral of the Fleet was formally created.
+There were three classes of admirals, differentiated by using coloured flags.
+In 1620 the establishment of the official Flag ranks of Admiral, Vice Admiral, and Rear Admiral arose directly out of the organisation of the fleet into three parts.
+In 1688 the rank of Admiral of the Fleet was formally created.

 The Rear-Admiral of the Blue was a senior rank of the Royal Navy of the United Kingdom, immediately outranked by the rank Rear-Admiral of the White (see order of precedence below).
 Royal Navy officers currently holding the ranks of commodore, rear admiral, vice admiral and admiral of the fleet are sometimes considered generically to be admirals.
 From 1688 to 1805 this rank was in order of precedence ninth; after 1805 it was the tenth.
 In 1864 it was abolished as a promotional rank.